LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction

 \subsection{Reducing model dimensionality}

 The parameter count of the transformer models can grow pretty quickly, resulting in higher memory requirements.
 A number of techniques were proposed to counteract the parameter growth of transformer architectures.
 One of the techniques is to share weights between transformer encoder and decoder layers, as proposed in ALBERT \cite{lan2019albert}.
 Using this technique, only a single transformer layer is defined for the encoder and decoder, and the layer is repeatedly applied to the input.
-Weight sharing between layers significantly reduces the model size by 5.5 times, from 168M to 30.6M parameters, while experiencing minor performance drop as reported in Table \ref{table:weight_sharing}.
+We experiment with this technique and were able to reduce the model size by 5.5 times, from 168M to 30.6M parameters, while experiencing minor performance drop as reported in \cref{tab:weight_sharing}.
 Based on this experiment, we show that there exist a nice trade-off between memory requirement and performance for LegoFormer architectures, and the former can be decreased significantly without affecting the latter much.